StructureFold2/StructureFold3/manual/sf3_manual.md

 subdivide features for individual analysis, check to ensure the start and stop coordinates of each of these features are included with the annotation or an associated <.gtf> or <.gff> file.
-At this time we are unable to provide an automated script to handle annotation and automatically perform this subdividison due to the lack of a consistent annotation file standard, but it could be included in a future version.
+At this time we are unable to provide an automated script to handle annotation and automatically perform this subdividison due to differences in annotation standards, but it could be included in a future version.

 StructureFold3 is not a computationally demanding package by itself.
 Bowtie2, the recommended short read aligner, is likewise lightweight and not exceptionally demanding on most hardware, even on larger transcriptomes and data sets.